 I wasn’t the last person to board, but close.
 I was also by the window with a middle-aged Arabian couple seated between me and the aisle.
 I saw other people going to the lavatory before we started to move so I probably had time to go then.
 I decided I’d just wait till we were in the air before disturbing the couple that had just moved to let me in the seat.
 No sooner than the seatbelt sign turned off, the drink cart came.
 As soon as that was done it was time to eat again.
 Due to some particularly bizarre serving strategy, the few rows in front of me didn’t get served.
 The crew realized the mistake and passed out their trays after everyone else had already finished.
 This delayed the trash collection and as soon as that was done, they turned out the lights.
 The Arabian couple pulled up their blankets and settled in.
 I thought to myself, it’s only a six-hour flight.
 And I don’t have to go that bad.
 I should be able to hold it.
 I did fall asleep for a short time, but when I woke up I knew there was no way I was making it to Bangkok.
 Thankfully the Arabian fella had to go also and when he got up, I followed.
 You know how those airplane toilets hold the water until you flush?
 I thought I was going to have to flush mid-stream.

-Before landing a crew member came by to inform me that my bag hadn’t made it on the plane since the connection was so short in Abu Dhabi.
+Before landing, a crew member came by to inform me that my bag hadn’t made it on the plane since the connection was so short in Abu Dhabi.
 He said to talk to a desk agent once I was in Bangkok but of course, there was no one around when I got off the plane.
 I found an airport information desk while I was heading for immigration and they said after I’d cleared immigration I could go to the sixth floor and speak with Etihad.

 I finally got through immigration and started looking for someone to help with my delayed bag as I had forgotten everything the girl at the information counter said to me.
-I finally found a counter with an 8.5”x11” sign that had my name and flight number on it in 10pt font.
+I finally found a counter with an 8.5”x11” sign that had my name and flight number on it in 8pt font.
 Whoever decided that was a good way to signal people in one of the world’s largest airports should also be fired.
-I couldn’t give the girl at the counter an address for delivering the bag as I didn’t know Zine’s address and addresses aren’t given in Thailand in the number, street, city fashion they are in most of the world.
+I couldn’t give the girl at the counter an address for delivering the bag as I didn’t know Zine’s address and since addresses aren’t given in Thailand in the number, street, city fashion they are in most of the world.
 Addresses in Thailand almost always involve explanations.
-Things like turn left at the road with the big tree on the corner.
+Things like: turn left at the road with the big tree on the corner.
 In the end, I was given a phone number to call and a baggage claim number to reference when I had an address for them to deliver the bag.

-After fiddling with the phone for about a half hour I decided to find an information desk and have Zine paged.
+After fiddling with the phone for about a half-hour I decided to find an information desk and have Zine paged.
 Mind you at this point I still think I was at the right spot and she’s gone off to do some shopping or maybe something came up and I should take the train.
 It only occurs to me now, days removed, that I could have called her via Skype with the airport WiFi.
 But before I got to the information desk Zine popped out of nowhere ...or gate 3 as she pointed out.

+This story is a slightly modified version of a complainypants email I sent to my family about my return trip to Thailand after having spent the summer in the USA.
 I finally got my bag back; nothing was broken or missing.
 And DTAC was able to reinstate my number.
 So I guess everything worked out in the end.